How much is Matt Hancock getting paid for I’m a Celebrity 2022?

 Chief whip Simon Hart said: “Following a conversation with Matt Hancock, I have considered the situation and believe this is a matter serious enough to warrant suspension of the whip with immediate effect.”

-Hancock joins a cast for the 2022 edition of I’m a Celeb that includes DJ Chris Moyles, England footballer Jill Scott and Loose Women star Charlene White.
+Hancock has joined a cast for the 2022 edition of I’m a Celeb that includes DJ Chris Moyles, England footballer Jill Scott and Loose Women star Charlene White.

-I’m a Celebrity starts on Sunday 6 November at 9pm on ITV.

-Find everything you need to know about the new series here, and the official cast photos here.
+His arrival at the jungle camp on Wednesday 9 November with comedian Seann Walsh was met with shock from their fellow contestants, with Boy George expressing upset at Hancock’s taking part.

 Register for free to continue reading